JonatanRasmussen/world_of_warcraft_mod_mplus_say_callouts_weakaura/README.md

 **[See it's Wago.io page for more details.](https://wago.io/6CDe7U7t6)**

-Development notes, community engagement and help with technical issues only happens on Wago.io.
+This Github page was created to show off my work... 😛 It is not where people go to download the mod.

-This Github page was created to show off my work... 😛
+Releases, development notes, community engagement and troubleshooting only happens on Wago.io.

 ---